On the derived category of 1-motives: Definition of and

 In Section \ref{qlalb}, we prove that this map is an isomorphism rationally, showing that $\LAlb$ yields a left adjoint of $\Tot$ after Hom groups have been tensored with $\Q$.
-However, it is not so in general\footnote{Contrary to what was claimed in a preliminary version of this paper.}: \eg take $M=\Z(2)$, $N=\Z/n$ ($n$ prime to $p$).
-Then $\LAlb M=0$ because $\ihom_\Nis(\Z(2),\Z(1))\allowbreak=0$, but
+By 1), it is an isomorphism integrally if $M\in d\1\DM_{\gm}^{\eff}$.
+However, it is not so in general: